Below is a list of things that fall on the wrong side of the classy scale and are not permitted for any part of your party:

 Be cautious of party themes that could be offensive to another group or member of the community.
 Themes that focus on a particular group, race, ethnicity, or culture tend to fall into this category.

-On campus, quiet hours begin at 10 pm Sunday-Thursday and 1 am Friday and Saturday nights.
-At that point, music and loud noise should be down to a minimum.
+On campus, quiet hours begin at 11 pm Sunday-Thursday and 1 am Friday and Saturday nights.
+At that point, music and loud noise must be curtailed.
 Be aware of noise coming from your house/venue.
 Excessive noise can be subject to citations by the police.

 No alcohol before or during the shift